makersacademy/makersbnb-python-seed/spaces_recipe.md

 Run this SQL file on the database to truncate (empty) the table, and insert the seed data.
 Be mindful of the fact any existing records in the table will be deleted.

 psql -h 127.0.0.1 makersbnb_test < ~/Documents/Makers_Notes/group_project/makersbnb-python-seed/seeds/makersbnb.sql

-#this creates the databse in the makersbnb_test database
+#this creates the databse in the makersbnb_test database.
+Your route will be different!

 3. Define the class names
 Usually, the Model class name will be the capitalised table name (single instead of plural).
 The same name is then suffixed by Repository for the Repository class name.

-# Table name: spaces
+# Table name: space

 # Model class
 # (in lib/space.py)
-class Spaces:
+class Space:

 # Repository class